How the World’s Richest Family Went Broke

 The Vanderbilts – once America’s richest family – flaunted their wealth to the extreme.

 “Inherited wealth is a real handicap to happiness.
 It is as certain a death to ambition as cocaine is to morality.” – William K. Vanderbilt (grandson of Cornelius Vanderbilt)

 They amassed the first great fortune of the Industrial Age.
-And they went on to embody the excess of the Guilded Age, using their money to achieve prominence in New York’s social scene in the late twentieth century.
+And they went on to embody the excess of the Gilded Age, using their money to achieve prominence in New York’s social scene in the late twentieth century.

-You probably know the story.
 The Commodore started out piloting a passenger boat on Staten Island in 1810.
 He expanded into the steamboat business and went on to build a railroad empire.

 After his wife’s death he married a cousin 43 years his junior at the age of 75.

 He also expressed his disappointment with his family publicly.
 Out of 10 children, he only had two boys.
 And he felt these boys were not up to his standards.
 He didn’t think they had what it took to grow the family wealth.

 But he was wrong about that.
 His son William expanded the railroad business and doubled the family fortune to over $200 million.
 That’s over $300 billion in today’s dollars.